 LSAC is creating, tracking, and compiling resources to help you navigate this challenging time.
 The list of resources will change as we receive updates and new opportunities become available.

 LSAC Webinar Series: Law School Admission in the Time of COVID-19

 Learn what LSAC and law schools are doing to help candidates during this difficult time, and get live answers to your questions.

 Get quick answers to some of the top questions candidates have been asking during our webinar series.

-LSAC is offering an online, remotely proctored version of the LSAT — called the LSAT-Flex — for test takers who were registered for the April and June 2020 tests in the U.S. and Canada, which were canceled due to the coronavirus public health emergency.
+LSAC is offering an online, remotely proctored version of the LSAT — called the LSAT-Flex — for test takers who were registered for the April-July tests, which were canceled due to the coronavirus public health emergency.

 Free LSAT Prep